Nicole Scherzinger Is Hotter Than Ever In Sexy Two-Piece Dress

 She also sported a full face of makeup for the photo, which included darkened eyebrows, thick lashes, pink eye shadow, and a bronzed glow.
 She added pink blush on her cheeks, a shimmering highlighter on her face, dramatic eyeliner, and a dark berry color on her plump lips to complete the glam look.

-In the caption of the photo, Nicole reveals that she finally hit her golden buzzer on the show as the last round of auditions are beginning to air in the country.
+In the caption of the photo, Nicole revealed that she finally hit her golden buzzer on the show, as the last round of auditions are beginning to air in the country.

-As previously reported by The Inquisitr, fans who are missing Nicole Scherzinger in the United States can rest easy as she’ll be back on TV for Season 2 of The Masked Singer on Fox in September.
+As previously reported by The Inquisitr, fans who are missing Nicole Scherzinger in the United States can rest easy, as she’ll be back on TV for Season 2 of The Masked Singer on Fox in September.

 According to Extra, Nicole says that the second season of the hit show will be “bigger” and “better,” with even more contestants and elaborate costumes.